icerpc/icerpc-docs/pages/slice/language-reference/preprocessor-directives.md

 The preprocessor is line-based, meaning it operates on source code one line at a time.
 Only lines beginning with a `#` character (ignoring any leading whitespace) are resolved by the preprocessor.
 These lines are called _preprocessor directives_.
-All preprocessor directives will be removed from the source code when preprocessing is completed.
+All preprocessor directives will of been removed from the source code when preprocessing is completed.

 Preprocessor directives can not span multiple lines.
 Newline characters always mark the end of a directive.
-Because of this, multi-line comments cannot be started on the same line as a preprocessor directive, only single-line comments are supported here.
+Because of this, multi-line comments cannot start on the same line as a preprocessor directive, only single-line comments are supported on the same line as a preprocessor directive.

 ## Symbols